A collection of songs featuring some of John Lennon’s unplugged performances, Acoustic was first issued in Japan in September 2004.

 The album was issued with a 16-page booklet, containing lyrics and guitar chord symbols, transcribed spoken asides, and several rare photographs of Lennon.
 The compact disc was also adorned with one of his drawings.

 Acoustic failed to chart in the United Kingdom, but reached number 28 in the United States.
-That made it Lennon’s best-charting posthumous US release since the soundtrack to the Imagine: John Lennon film.
+That made it Lennon’s best-charting posthumous US release since the soundtrack of the Imagine: John Lennon film.